Georgia NAACP leaders are calling on the governor to set up a safe haven - Mashviral News

 -

-Georgia Gov. Brian Kemp listened to the questions posed by reporters during a temporary hospital trip to the Georgia World Congress Center in Atlanta, April 16, 2020.

-(ABC News) – As Georgia set to reopen non-essential businesses that began this Friday, NAACP departments across the state are calling on Gov. Brian Kemp to reserve a reservation.
+Where Georgia will open non-essential businesses starting this Friday, the NAACP department across the state is calling on Gov. Brian Kemp to support keeping the reserve.

 In a statement made by the 11 senators made by the Georgia Department, the leaders asked for a repeal of the governor’s ordinance, which would allow gyms, salons, bowling alleys and parish councils in the state to open Friday where they pursue discrimination. and want to be clean.
 Theatricals and restaurants will enjoy the week from Monday.